|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Cargo: 300 metric tons

-At 11:39, a TBF Avenger piloted by LtCdr Jesse D. Taylor from VC-69 aboard USS Bogue spots I-52 on radar at roughly Lat 15-16N, Long 39-55W and drops flares then two Mark 54 depth charges.
-The submarine dives and evades that attack.
-Afterwards, the Avenger drops sonar buoys and tracks the submarine before releasing a Mark 24 "Fido" acoustic homing torpedo.
-At 11:50 the Avenger hears a large explosion.
+At 11:39pm, a TBF Avenger piloted by LtCdr Jesse D. Taylor from VC-69 assigned to USS Bogue (CVE-9) spots I-52 on radar at roughly Lat 15-16N, Long 39-55W and drops flares then two Mark 54 depth charges but the submarine manages to dive and evades the attack.
+Afterwards, the Avenger drops sonar buoys and tracks the submarine before releasing a Mark 24 "Fido" acoustic homing torpedo and at 11:50 the Avenger crew hears a large explosion.

 Later that morning, USS Janssen DE-396, USS Haverfield DE-393 observe a large oil slick where the submarine had sunk.
 USS Janssen recovered a ton of raw rubber bales, a rubber sandal, a piece of Philippine mahogany, black silk fishing line and other debris on the surface and sharks are observed in the area.

 On July 30, 1944 a radio signal is received by a German radio near Lorient indicating I-52 is 36 hours from Lorient.
 The next day, two identical signals are received.
-On August 1, 1944 three German M-Class minesweepers and a T-class torpedo arrived at Point Leben awaiting to provide escort for I-52, but the submarine never makes contact or arrives.
-At Lorient, 35-40 tons of cargo await the submarine including secret, T-5 acoustic torpedoes, a Jumo 213-A engine for the FW-190D-9, radars, vacuum tubes, ball bearings, bomb sights, chemicals, alloy steel, optical glass and 1,000 lb of uranium oxide.
-On August 8, 1944 due to the Allied D-Day landings at Normandy, France directs I-52 to proceed to Norway instead.
+On August 1, 1944 three German M-Class minesweepers and a T-class torpedo arrive at Point Leben to escort for I-52 that never arrives.
+At Lorient, 35-40 tons of cargo await the submarine including secret T-5 acoustic torpedoes, a Jumo 213-A engine for the FW-190D-9, radars, vacuum tubes, ball bearings, bomb sights, chemicals, alloy steel, optical glass and 1,000 pounds of uranium oxide.
+On August 8, 1944 due to the Allied D-Day landings in France, I-52 is directed to divert to Norway.

-On August 39, 1944 the German Navy declares I-52 presumed as sunk on July 25, 1944 in Bay of Biscay.
+On August 30, 1944 the Kriegsmarine (German Navy) declares I-52 presumed as sunk July 25, 1944 in Bay of Biscay.
 On December 10, 1944 this submarine was officially removed from the Japanese Navy List.
-This was the last attempt by the Imperial Japanese Navy to send a submarine to Europe.
+This was the last attempt by the Imperial Japanese Navy to send a submarine on a "Yanagi" special mission to Nazi Germany.